metadata toggle

 The standard dose rate can be divided and administered in feed over 14 days.
 Use the following formula to calculate how much product to add per tonne of feed:

-Kg powder per tonne =
+Kg veterinary medicinal product per tonne =

 Bodyweight (kg)